 On 8 July 2015, Resolution of the Government No. 138 introduced amendments to the Federal Rules on Using the Russian Airspace.
-One of the aims of the Resolution is to expand the opportunities for using Russian air space.
-From 14 February 2017, the Ministry of Transport will be responsible for regulating the airdromes of Russia.
+One of the aims of the Resolution was to expand the opportunities for using Russian airspace.
+The Ministry of Transport is responsible for regulating the aerodromes of Russia.

 Russia is a party to the Chicago Convention 1944 and therefore complies with the safety standards as set out in the Convention and its annexes.
 Safety requirements for operators in Russia are set out in the Air Code and in the extensive Federal Aviation Rules.